Keith Jarrett discography: European Quartet (1974–1979)

-All albums recorded live in concert except as indicated (**)

 All albums released by ECM Records.

 Standards Trio: Jarrett / Peacock / DeJohnette (1983–2014)

-Jarrett's so-called "Standards Trio", consisting of Jarrett, Gary Peacock (1935–2020) and Jack DeJohnette (born 1942)), first performed together on Peacock's 1977 album Tales of Another, then re-grouped with Jarrett as the leader in January 1983.
+Jarrett's so-called "Standards Trio", consisting of Jarrett, Gary Peacock (1935–2020) and Jack DeJohnette (1942–2025), first performed together on Peacock's 1977 album Tales of Another, then re-grouped with Jarrett as the leader in January 1983.
 The trio performed their last concert in November 2014.
 All their albums were released by ECM Records.